Artoriuz/ArtCNN/README.md

 ### Why 3 conv layers instead of 2 in the residual blocks?

 This was an entirely empirical choice as well.
 The usual `Conv->ReLU->Conv->Add` residual block from [EDSR](https://arxiv.org/abs/1707.02921) ended up slightly worse than `Conv->ReLU->Conv->ReLU->Conv->Add` even when employed on slightly larger models with a learning capacity advantage.
 I've experimented with deeper residual blocks, but they did not yield consistent improvements.
 [SPAN](https://arxiv.org/abs/2311.12770) has a similar residual block configuration if we exclude the attention mechanism, and the authors of [NFNet](https://arxiv.org/pdf/2102.06171) found it to be an improvement as well.

+### Why no channel attention?

+The global average pooling layer required for channel attention is very slow.

+### Why no vision transformers?

+CNNs have a stronger inductive bias to help solve image processing tasks, this means you don't need as much data or as big of a model to get good results.

+Papers like [A ConvNet for the 2020s](https://arxiv.org/abs/2201.03545) and [ConvNets Match Vision Transformers at Scale](https://arxiv.org/abs/2310.16764) have also showed that CNNs are still competitive with transformers even at the scales in which they were designed to excel.

+As an electrical engineer I also simply find CNNs more elegant.

 ### Why Keras?